 EMT Training in Austin, Texas with Course and Class Descriptions

-The Austin, Texas, area has one emergency medical technician (EMT) training program.
+The Austin, Texas, area has one emergency medical technician (EMT) training program, offered at a school about five miles from downtown.
 Learn about this program, admission info and program requirements to make an informed education decision.

 Austin Community College is the sole school providing emergency medical technician (EMT) training in the Austin, Texas, area.
 Located close to downtown, the community college offers several levels of EMT training and hands-on experience in the field.
 The EMT-Basic certification program can be completed in only one semester and enables students to enroll in the other EMT training programs at the college.
 Students can complete the EMT-Intermediate and EMT-Paramedic certification programs or the associate degree in emergency medical services in two years or less.

 This article looks at Austin Community College and the EMT training programs it offers.
 There is also a table of information about the school that prospective students should be aware of, such as enrollment, costs, the percentage of applicants who are accepted and the percentage of students who graduate on time.

 Austin Community College